 Even prior to the pandemic, consumer attitudes to death were rapidly changing; the events of recent years only served to expedite this process.
 To ensure funeral homes, crematories, and cemeteries not only survive but thrive in a post-pandemic world, it’s important to acknowledge the significance of changing consumer trends and attitudes, and how the sector can adapt their services accordingly.

-Generally speaking, prior to Covid-19, cemeteries, crematories, and funeral homes were 15-20 years behind technologically wise.
-However, technological evolution in the death care sector has been the clear differentiator between those who have succeeded and those that haven’t.
+Generally speaking, prior to Covid-19, cemeteries, crematories, and funeral homes were 15-20 years behind technologically-wise.
+However, technological evolution in the death care sector has been the clear differentiator between those who have succeeded and those who haven’t.

 Livestream has become the new mainstream.
 Many consumers believe they can show they care for a passed loved one by simply attending a funeral via a live stream and filling out a digital register book.
 Recent research also revealed that 40% of people desire a modern and more personal funeral, such as a live stream of the service.